 Beginners often feel overwhelmed when it comes to theme selection for the website.
 You can find an array of free and paid options.
 The good or the bad thing is each of them looks better than the other.
 So, now from the array of available options, how do you make a selection?
 This article will discuss with you some tips and tricks that you can use in theme selection.
 Let us get started and address these tips one by one.
-But, before we get to the tips, let us address the big question – why one must be careful when selecting a WordPress theme?
+But, before we get to the tips, let us address the big question – why one must be careful when selecting the best multipurpose WordPress theme?

 WordPress is a platform that can help create an array of websites.
 It is for this reason that every theme on their platform serves a different category of the market.
 Therefore, your theme selection should be such that it matches well with your website’s content.
 For instance, if you have a blog on social issues or politics, you must go with a theme, which betters the readability for the viewers.